 —Joy helps children to try new things.
 Stress inhibits exploration and creativity.
 When children feel happier, they step out of a self-protective mode, opening themselves to novel experiences.

-—Joy Builds Resilience.
+—Joyful interactions with caring adults builds psychological resilience.
 Brain science is unequivocal about this.
 If there’s one thing you can do to help your child or the children you work with it’s this: experience joy with them.

 So how can you help children experience more joy?
 Whether you’re a parent, healthcare provider, or caregiver, it’s important to find moments of self-compassion and stillness for yourself.
 Kristen Neff, who studies self-compassion, has found numerous benefits for caregivers who understand the importance of treating yourself with the same kindness as you would a young child.
 Taking care of your own needs truly benefits the children you love and care, helping you to “show up” in a new way.